 Part of our current business model involves conducting clinical trials to study the effects of combining our product candidates with other approved and investigational targeted therapies, chemotherapies, and immunotherapies to treat patients with cancer.
 Regulatory approval for a combination treatment generally requires clinical trials to evaluate the activity of each component of the combination treatment.
 As a result, it may be more difficult and costly to obtain regulatory approval of our product candidates for use as part of a combination treatment than obtaining regulatory approval of our product candidates alone.
 In addition, we also risk losing the supply of any approved or investigational product being combined with our product candidate in these clinical trials.
 Furthermore, the potential market opportunity for our product candidates is difficult to estimate precisely.
-For instance, if one of our product candidates receives regulatory approval from a combination study, it may be approved solely for use in combination with the approved or investigational product in a particular indication and the market opportunity our product candidate would be dependent upon the continued use and availability of the approved or investigational product.
-In addition, because physicians, patients and third-party payors may be sensitive to the addition of the cost of our product candidates to the cost of treatment with the other products, we may experience downward pressure on the price that we can charge for our product candidates if they receive regulatory approval.
-Further, we cannot be sure that physicians will view our product candidates, if approved as part of a combination treatment, as sufficiently superior to a treatment regimen consisting of only the approved or investigational product.
-Additionally, the adverse side effects of our product candidates may be enhanced when combined with other products.
-If such adverse side effects are experienced, we could be required to conduct additional pre-clinical and clinica products in oncology indications containing duvelisib.
-The success of this strategy depends partly upon our ability to identify, select, discover and acquire promising pharmaceutical product candidates and products.
-The process of proposing, negotiating and implementing a license or acquisition of a product candidate or approved product is lengthy and complex.
-Other companies, including some with substantially greater financial, marketing and sales resources, may compete with us for the license or acquisition of product candidates and approved products.
-In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
-We have limited resources to identify and execute the acquisition or in-licensing of third-party products, businesses and technologies and integrate them into our current infrastructure.
-Moreover, we may devote resources to potential acquisitions or in-licensing opportunities that are never completed, or we may fail to realize the anticipated benefits of such efforts.
-We also may be unable to license or acquire the relevant compound or product candidate on terms that would allow us to make an appropriate return on our investment.
-Any product candidate that we acquire may require additional development efforts prior to commercial sale, including manufacturing, pre-clinical testing, extensive clinical testing and approval by the FDA and applicable foreign regulatory authorities.
-All product candidates are prone to risks of failure typical of pharmaceutical product development.
+For instance, if one of our product candidates receives regulatory approval from a combination study, it may be approved solely for use in combination with the approved or investigational product.
+In addition, because physicians, patients and third-party payors may be sensitive to the addition of the cost of our product candidates to the cost of treatment with the other products, we may experience downward pressure on the price that we can charge for our product candidates may be enhanced when combined with other products.
+If such adverse side effects are experienced, we could be required to conduct additional pre-clinical and clinical studies and if such adverse side effects are severe, we may not be able to continue the clinical trials of the combination therapy because the risks may outweigh the therapeutic benefit of the combination.